pitastrudl/wekanwiki/FAQ.md

 Additionally the long term goal is to have features that are not available on Trello or other alternative, making Wekan flexible and suitable for complex project organizations.

 ## Why does Wekan looks so different now compared to < v0.9?
 Wekan started as a just for fun project to explore meteor and it's features and the initial version had a lot of the Trello assets (CSS, Images, Fonts) in it and copied a lot of it's design.
-Due to an DMCA takedown notice and obviously to get its own identify, the old design was dropped after v0.8 and a new UI was developed
+Due to an DMCA takedown notice and obviously to get its own identity, the old design was dropped after v0.8 and a new UI was developed

 See the related tickets [#92] and [#97] for more information.